GusFors/NodeTabletInputLinux/README.md

-Node console app for Tablet input, slightly altered for Linux.
-Made for fun and since I had some issues with other drivers.
+Node console app for Tablet input, made for fun.
+Only tested on Manjaro currently.